juanuranidev/Nextec/README.md

 ## Features
 **Database**
-Display products from the database
+Display products from the database<br>
-Contact message is sent and saved in the database Buyer information is sent and stored in the database Subtract stock when purchasing a product
+Contact message is sent and saved in the database<br>
+Buyer information is sent and stored in the database<br>
+Subtract stock when purchasing a product

 **Products**
-Add products to cart
+Add products to cart<br>
-Clean cart
+Clean cart<br>
 Add products to favorites

 ## Libraries